Click on this link to our Facebook page to see a video of Dr. Dossey performing acupuncture on one of her patients

 Conditions That Can Be Treated with Acupuncture

 In veterinary medicine, acupuncture has been used as a successful complementary treatment for many disorders involving pain (such as arthritis or back/spine diseases), paralysis, and non-infectious inflammation (such as allergies or immune problems).
 It can also be used to treat respiratory diseases (such as asthma), gastrointestinal diseases (such as vomiting and diarrhea), urogenital problems (such as recurrent bladder problems or kidney failure), cardiovascular, behavioral, and skin disorders.
 In human medicine, the World Health Organization (WHO) issued a comprehensive peer-reviewed study of the effectiveness of acupuncture.
-See pages 33-37 in the WHO report to see a list of medical conditions that were found to be responsive to acupuncture.
+WHO list of medical conditions that were found to be responsive to acupuncture.

 Advantages and Disadvantages of Acupuncture